louisrli/anki-reverso-cloze/README.md

 ```
 pip3 install progress
 ```

 ### Steps
 1. Create a file called `queries.txt` with one term per line.
-2. Run `python reverso-note-maker.py -s it` where `ru` (Italian) can be replaced by the two letter code.
+2. Run `python reverso-note-maker.py -s it` where `it` (Italian) can be replaced by the two letter language code.
 Wait for it to finish.
 3. Import the created file `reverso.csv` into the Anki desktop app, with the columns matching in the order shown below.
 You will have to create a new note type.

-Note: due to rate limiting, the script sleeps for 1 second between each word to prevent flooding the Reverso API.

 ![Example of importing](assets/import.png)

+### Potential issues
+* **Sleeping**: If your computer goes to sleep, you'll need to restart the script, but it'll pick up from where you left off.
+* **Rate-limiting**: Reverso may block or throttle you.
+The script waits one second between requests and has a retry mechanism, but if it happens, run the script again.